glebb/rocksmithconvert/README.md

 ROCKSMITHCONVERT_QT_API=pyqt6 python -m rocksmithconvert.convert_gui
 ROCKSMITHCONVERT_QT_API=pyqt6 PYINSTALLER_TARGET_ARCH=x86_64 pyinstaller --clean RSConvert_GUI.spec
 file dist/RSConvert_GUI.app/Contents/MacOS/RSConvert_GUI
+du -sh dist/RSConvert_GUI.app
 ```

 The final `file` command should report `x86_64`.
 If it reports `arm64`, the virtual environment was created from the wrong interpreter.

 For a native Apple Silicon build, run the same command without Rosetta and set `PYINSTALLER_TARGET_ARCH=arm64` if you want the target to be explicit.

+If you want to compare package size across build variants, use `du -sh dist/RSConvert_GUI.app` after each build.
+For older macOS compatibility, compare PyQt5 builds first because the PyQt5 path is currently the recommended compatibility release path.

 ## Project layout